INVESTIGATION OF THE COLLAPSE POTENTIAL OF GYPSUM SAND SOIL IN UNSATURATION CONDITIONS USING A MODIFIED OEDOMETER

 How to Cite

 Mustafa M. Abdalhusein, Firas Abdulhadi Abdullah, Yasir M. Al-Badran, Rusul H. Almahmodi, & Mohammed S. Mahmood.
 (2024).
 INVESTIGATION OF THE COLLAPSE POTENTIAL OF GYPSUM SAND SOIL IN UNSATURATION CONDITIONS USING A MODIFIED OEDOMETER.
 Operational Research in Engineering Sciences: Theory and Applications, 7(1).
-Retrieved from https://oresta.org/menu-script/index.php/oresta/article/view/727
+Retrieved from http://oresta.org/menu-script/index.php/oresta/article/view/727